ARM-software/abi-aa/abi/vfabia64/vfabia64.rst

 --------------

-The values of the inactive lanes of the input parameters and the return value of a masked vector function is undefined.
+The values of the inactive lanes of the input parameters and the return value of a masked vector function are undefined.

 Advanced SIMD masking